weggert2/safe-cpp-csv-parser/README.md

 Q: I get lots of compiler errors when compiling the header!
 Please fix it. :(

 A: Have you enabled the C++11 mode of your compiler?
 If you use GCC you have to add -std=c++0x to the commandline.
 If this does not resolve the problem, then please open a ticket.

-Q: The library crashes when parsing large files!
-Please fix it. :(

-A: When using GCC have you linked against -lpthread?
-Read the installation section for details on how to do this.
-If this does not resolve the issue then please open a ticket.
-(The reason why it only crashes only on large files is that the first chuck is read synchronous and if the whole file fits into this chuck then no asynchronous call is performed.)
-Alternatively you can define CSV\_IO\_NO\_THREAD.

 Q: Does the library support UTF?